 It doesn’t matter how you use your garage.
-Whether it’s for storing tools, detailing your car, woodworking, or storing your extra stuff, they all get dusty.
+Whether it’s for storing tools, detailing your car, woodworking, or storing your extra stuff, nobody likes a dusty garage.

-No matter how much I clean it or how little I store in it, my garage creates dust out of thin air.
+No matter how much I clean it or how little I store in it, my garage is so dusty, it feels like it creates dust out of thin air.

-I found some things that help limit the dust, and I want to share them here.
+I found some things that help limit the dust and want to share them here.

-The main reason your garage is so dusty is actually your concrete floor.
-Concrete is a porous material that lets water seep in, but that water eventually breaks down the concrete, forming dust.
+The main reason you have a dusty garage is your concrete floor.
+Concrete is a porous material that lets water seep in, but that water eventually breaks down the concrete, forming concrete dust.
 Your garage also attracts dust from flakes of dead skin, pet fur, and bits of leaves or other debris breaking down.

-No matter how many times you sweep the floor, the dust never goes away.
+No matter how often you sweep your concrete garage floor, the dust never disappears.

-After some research and asking around, I discovered some easy, inexpensive ways to keep your garage dust-free.
+After researching and asking around, I discovered some easy, inexpensive ways to keep your garage dust-free.

 I won’t bury the lead here.

-The number reason your garage is dusty is your concrete floor.
+The number reason your garage is so dusty is your concrete floor.